The PDF version of this document can be downloaded here.

 Brief guides: Format main manuscript file | Prepare figures | Prepare supplementary files | Format references

 Bladder (ISSN 2327-2120) is an international, open-access journal committed to publishing top-quality peer-reviewed articles describing basic laboratory, translational, and clinical investigations in the broad fields of bladder biology and diseases, including benign and malignant conditions.
-Subject areas covered by Bladder include, but are not limited to: anatomy, embryology, development, physiology, neurophysiology and diseases of the bladder and its neighboring organs such as the urethra, ureter, seminal vesicle and pelvic floor.
+Subject areas covered by Bladder include, but are not limited to: anatomy, development, diseases of the bladder and urinary tract covering by urothelium, epidemiology, etiology, genomics and precision medicine, neurophysiology, urinary-based liquid biopsies.

 Types of Papers